Tuition & Financial Aid

 - Financial Aid Information Session (EdD)

 International students coming to the United States on non-immigrant student visas are not eligible for need-based financial aid.
-However, you may be eligible for a private scholarship or a fellowship and/or scholarship from your academic department or professional school.
-For more information, check with your department and visit the Financial Support page of this website.
+However, you may be eligible for a fellowship and/or scholarship from your academic department or professional school, or another private scholarship.
+Click here for more information on financing your degree or check with your department and visit USC's Financial Support page.

 Many USC Rossier students take federal loans to help pay tuition and fees for our programs.
 Fortunately, there are many federal loan forgiveness programs available that encourage teachers to work in high-need schools and subjects areas.